katharina-beriault/Final_Project_Vegan-Snack-Recommender_Clustering/README.md

 **Objective:** <br>
 The goal of this project is to be able to build a function which recommends you more similar vegan snacks according to your taste and current preferences.
-To do so I am using the clustering algorithm K-means.
-The clusters are later analyzed
+I am using the unsupervised machine learing algorithm K-means to cluster the data.
+The different clusters are analyzed visually with Tableau.

 ---------------------------------------------------------------------------------------------------------